On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Proof of Theorem 3.2

 by (\ref{4.46}), (\ref{4.50}) and Young's inequality.
 Therefore, we apply (\ref{4.47}), (\ref{4.48}), (\ref{4.49}), (\ref{4.51}) and (\ref{4.52}) to (\ref{4.46}) and conclude that

 Gr\"onwall's inequality implies uniqueness, considering that $\textbf{u},\textbf{v} \in L^{2} ([0,T]; H^{2})$ due to (\ref{4.24}).

 Next, we finally extend our local solution globally in time.
 It suffices to prove a uniform bound on $H^{1}$-norm considering Proposition 4.1.
-We will need the following maximum principle of $u_{1}$. \begin{proposition} Let $\bu = (u_{1}, u_{2})$ solve (\ref{KSEr}) over time interval $[0,T]$.
-Then
+We will need the following exponential growth bound on the supremum norm of $u_{1}$. \begin{proposition} Let $\bu = (u_{1}, u_{2})$ be a smooth solution to (\ref{KSEr}) over time interval $[0,T]$.
+Then for any $\alpha > \sigma > 0$,

 \end{proposition}